iPhone 15 Pro Max vs iPhone 12 Pro Max: Time to upgrade, stat!

 Well, they basically signify the size of the transistors that are inside the chip.
 Smaller transistors means more room, more room means more transistors, and more transistors means faster performance and better energy efficiency, since the chip can do more calculations with less power draw.
 The iPhone 12 Pro Max still has pretty good performance and a very decent battery life.
 But it pales in comparison to the iPhone 14 Pro Max, for example, and we fully expect that a jump to an iPhone 15 Pro Max will feel significant.

-The iPhone 15 Pro Max did suffer from some overheating issues early on, but these were remedied with iOS 17.0.3.
-We ran our benchmarks for performance and battery life again after the update, the results with our units were the same as before, only with less heat.
+The iPhone 15 Pro Max did suffer from some overheating issues early on, but these were subsequently remedied with iOS 17.0.3.
+We ran our custom benchmark tests for performance and battery life again after the update, the results with our units were the same as before, but the phone did not get as hot as before.
+A win-win scenario!

 Performance Benchmarks: